Aircoookie/WLED/usermods/usermod_v2_HttpPullLightControl/readme.md

 * Specify the URL endpoint and polling interval.

 ## JSON Format and examples
-* The module sends a GET request to the configured URL, appending a unique identifier as a query parameter: `https://www.example.com/mycustompage.php?id=xxxxxxxx` where xxxxxxx is a hash of the MAC address combined with a given salt.
+* The module sends a GET request to the configured URL, appending a unique identifier as a query parameter: `https://www.example.com/mycustompage.php?id=xxxxxxxx` where xxxxxxx is a 40 character long SHA1 hash of the MAC address combined with a given salt.

 * Response Format (since v0.0.3) it is eactly the same as the WLED JSON API, see: https://kno.wled.ge/interfaces/json-api/ After getting the URL (it can be a static file like static.json or a mylogic.php which gives a dynamic response), the response is read and parsed to WLED.